What is the difference between the SUITCASE® Singlefold ramps and the SUITCASE® Trifold® AS ramp?

 Are there handrails available?

-No. If you need a portable ramp with handrails, check out our GATEWAY™ 3G Solid Surface Portable Ramp, which has two different handrail style options.
+Not for this ramp.
+If you need a portable ramp with handrails, check out our GATEWAY® 3G Solid Surface Portable Ramp, which has two different handrail style options.

 Is there anything that prevents the ramp from swinging open when it is being carried?

-Yes, there are hook and loop strips that secure the sections together during transport.
+Yes, there are hook and loop tabs that secure the sections together during transport.